 But this story transcends grammar.
 It's the story of an epic quest, in a time of deep social division, to connect with America and bring us all closer together.
 Over grammar?
 Yeah.
 Say goodbye to your preconceptions.
 Say hello to Grammar Table.

-Ellen's book about the adventures of Grammar Table, titled Rebel with a Clause: Tales and Tips from a Roving Grammarian, was published by Mariner Books (HarperCollins) in July 2022.
+Ellen's book about the adventures of the Grammar Table, titled Rebel with a Clause: Tales and Tips from a Roving Grammarian, was published by Mariner Books (HarperCollins) in July 2022 and became a national bestseller.

-Brandt's documentary film about Grammar Table is in post-production.
+Brandt's documentary film about the Grammar Table is in post-production.

 Creator, Grammar Table

 Ellen is an internationally acclaimed grammar and language expert.
-Her book Rebel with a Clause, about the adventures of Grammar Table, was published in July 2022 by HarperCollins.
+Her book Rebel with a Clause, about the adventures of the Grammar Table, was published in July 2022 by HarperCollins and became a national bestseller.
 She has written three other books on writing and grammar: English At Work: Find and Fix Your Mistakes in Business English; Essential Grammar for Business: The Foundation of Good Writing; and Writing for Business: Professionalism, Integrity & Power, all published by Hachette in 2019.

 Ellen has achieved fluency in six languages and has studied more than 25 in nine different writing systems.
 She was the lead organizer of the 2015 Polyglot Conference in New York City and has a large international social media following.
 She is a co-founder (with her husband, Brandt Johnson) of Syntaxis, a communication skills training and consulting firm whose clients include many multinational corporations.
 Earlier in her career, Ellen taught English as an adjunct lecturer at New York University and other colleges, and then spent several years as a full-time freelance writer.